-2 The Net-Zero Industry Act, 2024.
+1 The Net-Zero Industry Act, 2024.

-1.Defining the CO2 market
+1. Defining the CO2 market

-The EU's renewed commitment to climate neutrality, as reflected in ICMS, the 2040 Climate Target Communication, and the mission letter for Commissioner Hoekstra, underscores the necessity of establishing an internal market for CO2.3 A central pillar of this effort is the development of common rules to govern the creation of an EU-wide CO2 market and infrastructure, with the overarching objective of enabling a well-functioning, market-driven CO2 value chain.
+The EU's renewed commitment to climate neutrality, as reflected in ICMS, the 2040 Climate Target Communication, and the mission letter for Commissioner Hoekstra, underscores the necessity of establishing an internal market for CO2.
+A central pillar of this effort is the development of common rules to enable a well-functioning, market-driven CO2 value chain.

 To achieve this, some foundational issues must first be addressed, starting with the question of how to define CO_2 within the internal market framework.
-In terms of use, carbon dioxide, or CO_2 , is different from other gases or commodities which are traded and regulated at EU level.
-While the markets for natural gas, hydrogen or electricity emerge due to their intrinsic calorific properties, CO_2 does not contain usable energy due to being fully oxidised.
+Carbon dioxide is different from other energy commodities that are traded and regulated at the EU level.
+While the markets for natural gas or hydrogen emerge due to their intrinsic energy properties, CO_2 is not traded for its energy purposes.
 This means that the market for CO_2 does not emerge naturally, except in the case of some uses such as horticulture or the beverage industry.
 These cases are, however, very limited.

-Accordingly, if CO2 is to be recognised and regulated as a tradable commodity, this recognition must be grounded in its role as a by-product of industrial processes and its strategic role within climate policy.
-This would also be coherent with the ETS revision, which considers CO2 flows for compliance purposes.
-The establishment of a European CO2 market would therefore not replicate existing commodity markets but instead serve a distinct purpose: to underpin the deployment of ICM, with a key focus on carbon capture, transport, and storage (CCS) and a more limited role for carbon capture and utilisation (CCU) in the post-2040 framework.
-4
+Accordingly, if CO_2 is to be recognised and regulated as a tradable commodity, this recognition must be grounded in its role as a by-product of industrial processes and its strategic role within climate policy.
+This would also be coherent with the ETS revision, which considers CO_2 flows for compliance purposes.
+The establishment of a European CO_2 market would therefore not replicate existing commodity markets but instead serve a distinct purpose: to underpin the deployment of ICM, with a key focus on carbon capture, transport, and storage (CCS) and a more limited role for carbon capture and utilisation (CCU) in the post-2040 framework.
+3